 Measures

 There were 10 measures that were used across 38 studies, more than 80% of all intervention studies.
-The most prominent measures used were semi-structured and structed interviews (12), Diagnostic Interview Schedule for Children Pred.
+The most prominent measures used were semi-structured and structed? interviews (12), Diagnostic Interview Schedule for Children Pred.
 Scales (DPS) (7), ADHD-4

 /ADHD-5 Rating Scales (4), observations (3), records review and progress notes (3), and DISC-4 (3).
 The measures were used to assess behavior, diagnosis including symptoms and comorbidities, treatment, and teacher and parent perceptions of behavior.
-There were 6 instances of adapted measures including shortening the original measure, translation for Latinx population, or utilizing selective questions.
+There were six instances of adapted measures including shortening the original measure, translation for Latinx population, or utilizing selective questions.
 The measures were adapted from the ADHD Knowledge Perception Scale, Addiction Severity Scale, BSPA, and Hyperactivity Subscales.
 A full list of measures per study can be seen in Appendix 1 and Appendix 2 and a table of the most commonly used measures, in this review, by frequency can be seen in Table 5.